Treat Alzheimer’s Disease With Nutrition

 Prions are not alive.
 They migrate, mutate and multiply.
 Neutralizing them requires isolation and containment, much like the protocol for radiation.
 Unfortunately, many industries are creating new prion pathways and prion victims every day because of misinformation and mismanagement.
 These reckless practices are contributing to the global prion disease epidemic.
 It’s become an industrial disease for millions of people.

 To learn more, please spend some time on our website.
 We explain why Alzheimer’s disease is transmissible and how mismanagement is contaminating food and water supplies around the world.
 The concept of Pandora’s box is no longer a fantasy.
 Prions are unstoppable.
 They are fueling the global epidemic in neurodegenerative disease now.

-Fortunately, Mother Nature offers hope.
 Beneficial foods can help us fend off these killer plaques and purge damaging molecules from our bodies.
-Nutrition offers the only real hope in treating the symptoms of the disease and maximizing the quality of life for those caught in its grasp.
+Nutrition offers the only real hope in treating the symptoms of the disease.

 You are what you eat, so eat nutritious food.
 Eat organic food.
 Avoid processed foods, which contain ingredients harmful to your brain, including refined sugar, processed fructose, gluten, genetically engineered ingredients, and pesticides like glyphosate.
 We will discuss these nutritional strategies in our upcoming documentary.
 We also will explore specific foods that are exceptionally beneficial to our minds and bodies.